Haruspex: Etymology

 The Latin terms haruspex and haruspicina are from an archaic word, hīra = "entrails, intestines" (cognate with hernia = "protruding viscera" and hira = "empty gut"; PIE *ǵʰer-) and from the root spec- = "to watch, observe".
-The Greek ἡπατοσκοπία hēpatoskōpia is from hēpar = "liver" and skop- = "to examine".
+The Greek ἡπατοσκοπία hēpatoskopia is from hēpato- = "liver" and skop- = "to examine".

 Ancient Near East

 Akkadian language clay sheep liver models written in a local dialect, recovered from the palace at Mari, dated to the 19th or 18th century BCE.

 The spread of hepatoscopy is one of the clearest examples of cultural contact in the orientalizing period.
-It must have been a case of East-West understanding on a relatively high, technical level.
+It must have been a case of East–West understanding on a relatively high, technical level.
 The mobility of migrant charismatics is the natural prerequisite for this diffusion, the international role of sought-after specialists, who were, as far as their art was concerned, nevertheless bound to their father-teachers.
 We cannot expect to find many archaeologically identifiable traces of such people, other than some exceptional instances.

 — Walter Burkert, 1992.
 The Orientalizing Revolution: Near Eastern Influence on Greek Culture in the Early Archaic Age (Thames and Hudson), p.
 51.

 The Babylonians were famous for hepatoscopy.
 This practice is mentioned in the Book of Ezekiel 21:21:

 For the king of Babylon standeth at the parting of the way, at the head of the two ways, to use divination; he shaketh the arrows to and fro, he inquireth of the teraphim, he looketh in the liver.

 One Babylonian clay model of a sheep's liver, dated between 1900 and 1600 BCE, is conserved in the British Museum.

 The Assyro-Babylonian tradition was also adopted in Hittite religion.
 At least thirty-six liver-models have been excavated at Hattusa.
 Of these, the majority are inscribed in Akkadian, but a few examples also have inscriptions in the native Hittite language, indicating the adoption of haruspicy as part of the native, vernacular cult.